-Throughout the play Shakespeare presents Hamlet as a weak man who is bitter towards the women in his life.
+Throughout the play Shakespeare presents the characterization of Hamlet as a weak man who is bitter towards the women in his life.
 This is mainly due to his mother, Gertrude betraying Hamlets father soon after his death.
 Hamlet is disgusted in his mother's behaviour and as they were living in a patriarchal society this sort of behaviour was deemed unacceptable.
 Hamlet's frustration is not only directed towards the women around him but women kind as a whole.

 At the beginning of the play Hamlet is distraught at the death of his father and his mother's re-marriage to Claudius, Hamlet's uncle.
 Women at the time were expected to be obedient and obtain an extended period of mourning, and Hamlets mother did not.
 King Claudius, Hamlet's uncle flaunts his and Gertrude's relationship publicly, “Therefore our sometime sister, now our queen”, which Hamlet dislikes as he idolises his father and he believes his mother should not have re-married, especially not “within a month”.

 Queen Gertrude is presented by Shakespeare as a cold woman as she tells Hamlet it is common and “all that lives must die” and explains to him that he should not be so upset.
 Gertrude criticises Hamlet for his response to the situation because she has to make her own actions valid.
 Hamlet then directs his frustration towards his mother saying, “These but the trappings and the suits of woe”, showing that he feels it is easy for someone to put on the act of grieving - but he is actually grieving.